Table of Contents

 Backup and Disaster Recovery: Assess the backup and disaster recovery mechanisms provided by the code repository platform.
 Ensure that your code is backed up regularly and can be restored.

-Github vs Gitlab vs Harness vs Gitness
+Github vs Gitlab vs Gitness vs Harness Code Repository

-GitHub, GitLab, Gitness and Harness all offer code hosting as well as additional capabilities required to streamline the development and deployment processes, including CI/CD.
+GitHub, GitLab, Gitness and Harness Code Repository all offer code hosting as well as additional capabilities required to streamline the development and deployment processes, including CI/CD.
 While they share similarities in their core functionality, each platform has its own unique features and advantages.

 GitHub is the most widely used platform among developers.
 It offers a user-friendly interface and a vast community of developers, making it easy to collaborate on open-source projects.
 GitHub provides features like pull requests, code reviews, and issue tracking, which facilitate seamless collaboration and code quality control.
 Additionally, GitHub offers GitHub actions that enables CI/CD GitHub Actions makes it easy to automate all software workflows for CI/CD.
 For large-scale organizations that need to scale securely , setting up , managing and governing GitHub Actions can be challenging.
 Getting cross organizational reports and metrics are hard to accomplish without integrating with 3rd party solutions.